The 10 most annoying concert behaviours

 At pretty much any big concert, you’ll see a janitor emerge after a couple of songs with a big broom and a bucket of sawdust.
 It means somebody puked.
 It’s a bummer for the puker, but the people all around have to deal with the aftermath.
 Don’t be the vomit guy.
 There’s no worse kind of person to be at the concert.

-8. Loudly complaining after the show because the band didn’t play your favorite song.
+8. Loudly complaining after the show because the band didn’t play your favourite song.

 Not all artists take the Rod Stewart/Billy Joel/Tom Petty approach of “nothing but the hits.”
 Performers like Neil Young or Van Morrison are unpredictable.
 This is actually a good thing.
 Try to enjoy the show you’re getting as opposed the one you wish you were seeing.
 Besides, haven’t you heard “Brown Eyed Girl” and “Southern Man” enough?